Honest Review:

 Overview

 Time Doctor is a cloud-based time tracking and productivity management software that touts employee empowerment as one of its cornerstones.
-It combines the functionalities of a time tracker and several other administrative tools to drive employee productivity and increase the profitability of projects, with exponential growth and healthier work environments as its goal.
+It combines the features of a time tracker and other administrative tools to drive employee productivity and increase the profitability of projects.

-One of the most concerning things about Time Doctor is the risk of losing tracked time (and therefore unjustly less pay) when syncing between devices or computers, which may lead to friction and messy labor-related legalities down the road.
-The productivity tracker is also highly reliant on mouse and keyboard activity, which makes the timer automatically stop when not in use for certain periods of time.
-This is a mistaken view of work that only counts on-keyboard and on-screen activities as work, and disregards that work also happens away from the computer — such as when reading for research, attending meetings, formulating plans, waiting for videos to export, sketching off-screen, and so much more.
+The productivity tracker can sometimes automatically stop tracking, as it is reliant on mouse and keyboard activity, for periods of time.
+This disregards that work also happens away from the computer — such as when reading for research, attending meetings, formulating plans, waiting for exports, sketching off-screen, and more.

 But before we draw any conclusions, let’s take a look at Time Doctor’s details, shall we?